equilnite/stats-home/syllabus.md

 ## Office Hours and Appointments

-The exact days and availability of office hours will be known later.
+Office hours are afterschool: Monday in H217 and Wednesday in H206

 I am happy to take any appointments during lunch as long as you *email me at least 2 days beforehand*.

 ### Mr. Mah's Office Hours

-TBA
+Mr. Mah is normally either in H304 or H217 for his office hours most days afterschool.

 ## Grades